-4. Use Score.isSolutionInitialized() instead of Score.isFeasible() to only ignore uninitialized solutions, but do accept infeasible solutions too.
+4. Use Score.isSolutionInitialized() instead of Score.isFeasible() to only ignore uninitialized

 18.6.
 Multi-stage planning

 In multi-stage planning, complex planning problems are broken down in multiple stages.
 A typical example is train scheduling, where one department decides where and when a train will arrive or depart and another department assigns the operators to the actual train cars or locomotives.